Registration will open in January.

 Moderating a session at the NASFAA conference is a privilege and a responsibility.
 A good moderator can establish a friendly atmosphere in the room, make the speakers feel welcome, and go a long way toward ensuring that interesting questions are asked, and a solid discussion ensues.
 Below are some of the steps a moderator can take to encourage an effective session.

 There may be additional responsibilities or reminders related to room readiness for a safe, socially distanced session.
-The hotel will release the latest guidelines closer to the meeting date.
-You will receive this information in May.
+The hotel/convention center will release the latest guidelines closer to the conference date.

 Room Check